ably77/knative-istio-tutorial/README.md

 ```

 ### Conclusion
 Congrats!
-At this point you have successfully
+At this point we have successfully
 - Installed knative-serving
 - Installed Istio
 - Configured knative and Istio together
-- Deployed your first serverless knative app
+- Deployed our first serverless knative app
-- Triggered your serverless app through Istio externally and internally!
+- Triggered our serverless app through Istio externally and internally!

 ### Next Steps - Install Gloo Mesh

 [Gloo Mesh](https://docs.solo.io/gloo-mesh/latest/) is a Kubernetes-native management plane that enables configuration and operational management of multiple heterogeneous service meshes across multiple clusters through a unified API.
 The Gloo Mesh API integrates with the leading service meshes and abstracts away differences between their disparate API's, allowing users to configure a set of different service meshes through a single API.
 Gloo Mesh is engineered with a focus on its utility as an operational management tool, providing both graphical and command line UIs, observability features, and debugging tools.

-Once gloo-mesh is deployed and the clusters registered, you can see our hello-world instance workloads and destinations in the mesh updated and removed as the serverless function is scaled up and then scaled down to zero.
+Once gloo-mesh is deployed and the clusters registered, we can see our hello-world instance workloads and destinations in the mesh updated and removed as the serverless function is scaled up and then scaled down to zero.

 ![](https://github.com/ably77/knative-istio-tutorial/raw/main/images/gm1.png)